 I need to write a paper for my clinical laboratory sciences class, but being that the teacher was unclear in her instructions, I'm not sure what qualifies as a separate laboratory and what doesn't.
 Something like " the hematology lab" is very broad.
 Can I focus on JUST histology, for example?
 Is there such a thing as a histology laboratory, even if it's under anatomical sciences?
 Or does that refer to a technique.
 What to do here?
 How would you structure this paper?
 Any advice is appreciated. [more inside]

+How can I create a "tap essay" app (such as Robin Sloan's Fish without learning Objective C?
+I'm a poet, not a programmer!
 The idea is pretty simple: an app that shows styled text on a page that you tap to go to the next page with the occasional option to tweet the current line, etc.